Haroenv/blog/_posts/2015-12-30-gfm-and-jekyll.md

 </figure>
 {% endhighlight %}

-Make sure that your styling for `figure.highlight`, doesn't change the alignment.
+Make sure that your styling for `figure.highlight` doesn't change the alignment.

 Source: <https://github.com/blog/2100-github-pages-now-faster-and-simpler-with-jekyll-3-0>